Book Review of The Money Compass – Where Your Money Went And How To Get It Back

 Nations stand on the verge of economic collapse, individuals lead champagne lives on beer budgets and the middle class of America implodes as production drops and consumerism grows.
 Like a massive ship rudderless and adrift helplessly, the world economy is being driven by out of control currents toward perilous reefs.
 With thousands of so-called financial experts a dime a dozen, each clamoring to be acclaimed the financial messiah, where does one turn to for help?
 Professional assistance is a solution for some, but for most, the costs are prohibitive.

 The Secret Is Actually Not A Secret

-‘The Money Compass – Where Your Money Went And How To Get It Back’, is a book by Mark A. Grimaldi and G. Stevenson Smith, and it is exactly what the name implies, a simple mechanism to guide you to your financial destination.
-Grimaldi and Smith are financial ninjas and master mariners of the markets, who know the only way to defeat an enemy, is to know the enemy.
-The Money Compass explains how the current economic whirlpool got started, it details the attempts to try and stop it, then sets forth a very solid plan to get you where you want to go, through some very tricky terrain.
+‘The Money Compass – Where Your Money Went And How To Get It Back’, is a book by Mark A. Grimaldi and G. Stevenson Smith and it’s exactly what the name implies, a simple mechanism to guide you to your financial destination.
+Grimaldi and Smith are financial ninjas and master mariners of the markets, who know the only way to defeat an enemy is to know the enemy.
+The Money Compass explains how the current economic whirlpool got started, it details the attempts to try and stop it, then sets forth a very solid plan to get you where you want to go through some very tricky terrain.

 The Money Compass is more than a rudder to keep your financial plans on course through troubled seas, it’s also a fiscal sextant to help you chart the monetary movements necessary to get you where you want to go.
 By explaining the cause and effect of volatile and unstable markets, this book acts like a map through financial mine fields, that when used properly, will prevent your dreams from being blown away.